BPJandree/AutoGLM/README.md

 Provide me with feedback!

 - Update of the manual.
+- Edit exportsweightsfile to aligh with geoDMS format

 # Known bugs (Will be fixed with next update!)
 Provide me with feedback!